yash-tatvic/amplitude-dev-center/docs/data/destinations/kameleoon-event-streaming.md

 6. Toggle the Send events filter to select the events to send.
 You can send all events, but Amplitude recommends choosing the most important ones.
 7. Use the Event Properties filter to select which Event Properties you would like to send.
 8. When finished, save your work.

-!!!info "This integration is managed by Kameleoon"

-    Contact the [Kameleoon support team](https://www.kameleoon.com/en/contact) for support with this integration.

 ## Use cases